Getting performance stats with the Nutanix API v2.0

 With this information, we can process it or report on it any way we choose.
 For example, we could use PHP, Python, PowerShell or any other scripting/programming language of your choice to do something with that data, provided it can parse a JSON response.

-For example, you could create a custom dashboard that shows specific cluster or entity information only.
+You could, as an alternative, create a custom dashboard that shows specific cluster or entity information only.
 A real-world use case is implementing Nutanix APIs for a dashboard in a reception area.
 This theoretical customer didn’t want to show everything to the public, so created a custom dashboard to only show specific items.

 v3 APIs in Prism Element “vs” v3 APIs in Prism Central